Atlas Apex M Benchtop MicroXRF Spectrometer

 Made in USAMicro X-ray fluorescence (µXRF, µEDXRF, micro-XRF, microEDXRF) spectroscopy is an elemental analysis technique that relies on the same principles as X-ray fluorescence (XRF) spectrometry.
 The difference is that micro x-ray fluorescence (microEDXRF) spectrometry has a spatial resolution with a diameter many orders of magnitude smaller than conventional XRF, WDXRF or EDXRF spectrometers.
-Practically, microEDXRF spectrometers with high-precision scanning XYZ-stages — like the ATLAS series — function as a type of XRF hyperspectral imaging microscope, where each pixel (in a map or image) contains information from 4 – 40 keV in the electromagnetic spectrum.
+Practically, microEDXRF spectrometers with high-precision scanning XYZ-stages — like the ATLAS Apex series — function as a type of XRF hyperspectral imaging microscope, where each pixel (in a map or image) contains information from 0.2 – 40 keV in the electromagnetic spectrum.

 While a smaller excitation spot can be achieved by restricting X-ray beam using a pinhole aperture, this method blocks much of the X-ray flux which has an adverse effect on the sensitivity of trace elemental analysis.
 Modern polycapillary focusing X-ray optics are able to create small focal spots of just a few micrometers in diameter.
-By using such X-ray optics, the IXRF Systems’ ATLAS series of imaging spectrometers provide a tiny focal spot (down to 5 μm, depending on desired configuration) that is much more intense and allows for enhanced trace element analysis and the creation of hyperspectral images of a sample.
+By using such X-ray optics, the IXRF Systems’ ATLAS Apex series of imaging spectrometers provide a tiny focal spot (down to 5 μm, depending on desired configuration) that is much more intense and allows for enhanced trace element analysis and the creation of hyperspectral images of a sample.
 Micro X-ray fluorescence (μXRF) spectometry is commonly employed in many applications, such as: botany, cement, forensics, small feature evaluations, elemental mapping, mineralogy, metals & alloys, electronics, multi-layered coating analysis, micro-contamination detection, film and plating thickness, biology and environment.*

-ATLAS microEDXRF elemental maps of K, Ca, Se and sum of X-rays image of a hydrated youngest fully opened leaflet of
+ATLAS Apex microEDXRF elemental maps of K, Ca, Se and sum of X-rays image of a hydrated youngest fully opened leaflet of

 Neptunia amplexicaulis (CLICK to ENLARGE)